Ikergune/firos/doc/install/configuration-files.md

 # Configuration-Files

-Firos needs 3 different configuration files inside the Configuration-Folder.
+FIROS needs 3 different configuration files inside the Configuration-Folder.
 An example Configuration-Folder can be found in the `config`-Folder at the base of this repository.
 It needs to contain the files `config.json`, `robots.json` and `whitelist.json` (optionally: `robotdescriptions.json`).